ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 2. The GitHub repository responds to this by initiating the workflow defined in our GitHub Action.
 3. The GitHub Action then retrieves the necessary secrets stored in GitHub Action Secrets.
 These are essential for secure operations such as logging into the GitHub Container Registry (GHCR).
 4. After logging in, the GitHub Action builds the Docker image from your application's source code and pushes the image to GHCR.
-5. Once the Docker image is securely stored in GHCR, the GitHub Action uses Secure Copy Protocol (SCP) to transfer the `docker-compose` file to your remote Linux server.
+5. Once the Docker image is securely stored in GHCR, the GitHub Action uses Secure Copy Protocol (SCP) to transfer the `docker-compose.yml`,`docker-compose.prod.yml`, and `.env` files to your remote Linux server.
-6. Using SSH, the GitHub Action then logs into the remote server and runs the database migrations.
+6. Using SSH, the GitHub Action then logs into the remote server and runs the database migrations service defined in your `docker-compose.yml` file called the `app-migrate` service.
 7. Finally, the GitHub Action instructs your server to pull the new Docker image from GHCR and start your application using Docker Compose.

 ![](./img/posts/docker-compose/sequence-diagram.PNG)